Sid672/PBL/README.md

 After typing the sentence click on "Enter" button and wait..
 Your score will appear on **Time,   accuracy  ,Wpm**

-# step 3 :-
+# Step 3 :-
 ![Image of complete program](https://raw.githubusercontent.com/Sid672/PBL/master/Images/Image2.PNG)

-After running the program,if you want to give another shot then, Click on *reset* as you can see in above image and you can try again or
+After running the program,if you want to give another shot then, Click on *reset button* as you can see in above image and you can try again or
 Exit().